Why Use LIVE Video on the Internet?

 Classroom-to-Classroom Learning

-We are continuing to experiment with live video on the Internet.
+Students had opportunities several times per week to experiment with live video on the Internet.

 Ongoing Contacts: Mrs. Wain's class at Rowsley Primary in Derbyshire, England, and Mr. Greenberg's kids at Columbia Elementary in Bridgeport, CT and Mrs. Black's 4th grade in Naches, Washington, and more.